 When using false promises, they will also use it to manipulate you more and leave you even more confused about reality with them.
 “I never said I’d do that; you must be imagining things.”
 Or the.
 “I did it last month for you.
 Do you not remember?”
 Of course, you don’t, as they never did, slowly but surely leaving you doubting yourself more and more.

 The hoover, when they try to suck you back in, stalking you, reaching out to friends and family, missed calls, messages, the false apology.
 All because the new person isn’t working out as well as they first hopped, don’t get your hopes up, they will try to discard the new by leaving the door open so that they can triangulate you both, so you both work harder, to win the narcissist’s affection.

-Like they used you.
-Also keep true to yourself, if that person one day needs help to recover, remember just how horrendous they relationship was, and that they just got sucked into a twisted relationship of lies, drama and manipulation, be kind to others who didn’t know any better and help them recover, if they ever ask you, even if you just point them in the direction of support groups, as you will get to a happier place, and you will be a better person for it.
+My best advice when they try this.
+Let them go.
+They are not worthy of you.
+They are not good enough for you; you can do so much better to save yourself, lose your pride and your ego, and pity the fool that ends up with a manipulative twit that’s just using them like they used you.
+Let them go.
+Also, keep true to yourself.
+If that person one day needs help to recover, remember just how horrendous their relationship was, that they just got sucked into a twisted relationship of lies, drama and manipulation, be kind to others who didn’t know any better and help them recover, if they ever ask you, even if you just point them in the direction of support groups, as you will get to a happier place.
+You will be a better person for it.
 You’ll no longer hold any resentment, and you’ll not wish that ex on your worst enemy, who also happens to be that ex.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.